 You can also collect a free ‘sunflower’ lanyard from the Support Centres, which you can choose to wear if you have a hidden disability, and in particular if it means you are exempt from wearing a face covering.

-- Be tolerant that, at times, we may all make mistakes or get things wrong – you should feel able to raise this with people in a polite and supportive manner and, likewise, be understanding if someone alerts you to behaviour that makes them feel uncomfortable
+We all make mistakes or get things wrong – you should feel able to raise this with people in a polite and supportive manner and, likewise, be understanding if someone alerts you to behaviour that makes them feel uncomfortable.

 Our health and safety measures are in place not just to protect you but all members of our community, including those who are most vulnerable to COVID-19.
 It is essential that students and members of staff can safely study and work alongside one another.

 The University’s disciplinary procedures provide for a range of disciplinary outcomes ranging from warnings to fines for students, starting at £200 for those who do not adhere to these rules.
-In serious cases (such as organising a party) or where there is repeated breach of the rules, fines can be increased and you could be expelled from Halls and/or the University.
+In serious cases (such as organising a party) or where there is repeated breach of the rules, fines can be increased, and you could be expelled from Halls and/or the University.
 If you break the rules you can be fined by the police.